nas/deInsure/README.md

 # Octosure - Decentralised P2P insurance

-### This is not production ready and developed as a PoC for EthGlobal Istanbul 2023
+### This is incomplete and developed as a PoC for EthGlobal Istanbul 2023

 SC repo -> https://github.com/nas/OctoInsure